 Fix your office address

 When setting up an office in Japan, a foreign investor must need to consider registering an office address first.
-This address must be distinct and in a corporate space and must not be virtual office, resident address or temporary office.
+This address must be distinct and in a corporate space and must not be virtual office, resident address or temporary office and visa in Japan.

 Drafting the Articles of Incorporation also known as Teikan in Japan